mfraj99/ECSE321/README.md

 * [Xinrui Li](https://github.com/xinruili07) - Frontend developer
 * [Jia Wei Sun](https://github.com/jiaweisun-github) - Backend developer and UML specialist

+The project's original wiki with further details from development can be viewed [here](https://github.com/McGill-ECSE321-Winter2020/project-group-08/wiki).

 ## Scope
 The goal of the project was to create a website and app for a pet shelter that allowed for users to view and apply to adoption posts as well as to put their pets up for adoption.
+Spring was used as a framework with PostGreSQL and Hibernate for the database.

 ## Directory
 * [Wiki](https://github.com/McGill-ECSE321-Winter2020/project-group-08/wiki)